-When an employee acquires and maintains CWEA Grade I Mechanical Technologist Certification and passes an in-house aptitude test developed by the District, he/she becomes eligible for an additional 2.5% increase in base salary.
+When an employee acquires and maintains CWEA Grade II Mechanical Technologist Certification and passes an in-house aptitude test, he/she becomes eligible for an additional 2.5% increase in base salary.
+The parties have met and conferred on the SOP regarding the implementation of the Educational Incentive Pay.